Modulated Neural ODEs: Introduction

+As a remedy, this work introduces a modulated neural ODE (\monode) framework, which separates the dynamic variables from the time-invariant variables.
+We call these time-invariant variables \textit{modulator variables} and we distinguish between two types: \textit{(i)} \emph{static modulators} that modulate the appearance; and \textit{(ii)} \emph{dynamics modulators} that modulate the time-evolution of the latent dynamical system (for a schematic overview see Fig.~\ref{fig:fig1}).
+In particular, \monode adds a \textit{modulator prediction network} on top of a \node, which allows to compute the \textit{modulator variables} from data.
+We empirically confirm that our modular framework boosts existing \node models by achieving improved future predictions and improved generalization to new dynamics.
+In addition, we verify that our modulator variables are more informative of the true unknown factors of variation by obtaining higher $R^{2}$ scores than \node.
+As a result, the latent ODE state of \monode has an equivalent sequence-to-sequence correspondence as the true observations.
+Our contributions are as follows:

+\begin{itemize} \item We extend neural ODE models by introducing \textit{modulator variables} that allow the model to preserve core dynamics while being adaptive to modulating factors. \item Our modulator framework can easily be integrated into existing \node models \citep{chen2018neural, yildiz2019ode2vae, norcliffe2020second, xia2021heavy}. \item As we show in our experiments on sinusoidal waves, predator-prey dynamics, bouncing ball videos, rotating images, and motion capture data, our modulator framework consistently leads to improved long-term predictions as measured by lower test mean squared error (an average of 55.25\% improvement across all experiments). \item Lastly, we verify that our modulator variables are more informative of the true unknown factors of variation than \node, as we show in terms of $R^2$ scores. \end{itemize}

-While introduced for latent neural ODEs, discrete and/or stochastic dynamical systems can also benefit from the same construction.
-We discuss the implications of our method on learning object-centric representations and its potential Bayesian extensions (Section~\ref{sec:disc}).
-Our implementation will be made available in GitHub upon acceptance.
+While introduced in the context of neural ODEs, we believe that the presented framework can benefit also stochastic and/or discrete dynamical systems, as the concept of dynamic or mapping modulation is innate for most dynamical systems.
+We conclude this work by discussing the implications of our method on learning object-centric representations and its potential Bayesian extensions.
+Our official implementation can be found at \url{https://github.com/IlzeAmandaA/MoNODE}.